CSaint-Hilaire/MetroloJA/README.md

 ## Getting Started
 ### Installation
-The only thing to do is click on this [link](https://mybinder.org/v2/gh/CSaint-Hilaire/MetroloJA/HEAD?urlpath=%2Fvoila%2Frender%2Fmetroloj_analyze.ipynb).
+The only thing to do is to click on this [link](https://mybinder.org/v2/gh/CSaint-Hilaire/MetroloJA/HEAD?urlpath=%2Fvoila%2Frender%2Fmetroloj_analyze.ipynb).
 The notebook opens in an executable environment from [Binder](https://mybinder.readthedocs.io/en/latest/), and it is converted into a standalone application using [Voilà](https://voila.readthedocs.io/en/stable/using.html).
 The process can take few minutes, be patient ! :laughing:

 ### Usage